 You can get supplies for your kit from a pharmacy or registered wholesaler.

 To get prescription medicines, you must provide your supplier with a written and signed order.

 You must also show your authorisation and a copy of your imprest list to the supplier.

 The expiry date of your authorisation is on the document - make note of this date.

-You will not be able to get new medicines if your authorisation has expired.
+You won't be able to get new medicines if your authorisation has expired.

-A renewal form will be sent to the authorised person about two months before it is due to expire.
+A renewal form will be sent to the authorised person about two months before it's due to expire.